-Lopsided second half hands Ball State Men's Basketball loss to Evansville
+Strong dual play leads Ball State Men's Basketball to win over Evansville